Pittsburgh Nursing Education Center

 Coraopolis, PA 15108

-A former steel town, Pittsburgh’s history of innovation is bridging the way into its mighty future, large in part thanks to the region’s growing health care focus.
-In fact, the city anticipates a projected growth rate of 13 percent a year in the nursing profession between 2015 and 2025, according to a 2016 report.
+A former steel town, Pittsburgh’s history of innovation is bridging the way to its mighty future, largely thanks to the region’s growing health care sector.
+In fact, the city anticipates a projected growth rate of 13% a year in the nursing profession between 2015 and 2025, according to a 2016 report.

 Did you know?

-- Glassdoor ranked Pittsburgh as the No. 1 city in the country for jobs.
+- Glassdoor ranked Pittsburgh as the number two city in the country for jobs in 2020.

 - Uber used Pittsburgh as a pilot city for its self-driving cars.